quist00/carpentries.org/_posts/2024/02/2024-02-22-cchd24-call-for-proposals.md

 tags: ["CarpentryConnect", "Events"]
 ---

+**Note: the deadline for proposal submissions has been extended to 19 April.**

 The [CarpentryConnect and BioNT community event - Heidelberg 2024](https://biont-training.eu/event-details/CarpentryConnect2024) is expected to be the key community-building and networking event for The Carpentries and [BioNT](https://biont-training.eu/)'s community in Europe, with worldwide participation.
 Taking place 12 - 14 November 2024, this event will provide the opportunity to bring together newer and more experienced community members to share knowledge, network, develop new skills, and develop strategies for training beyond academia and building strong local and regional training communities.
 The event will be held in a hybrid format, allowing workshops to be conducted virtually.